ThePhD/ThePhD.github.io/_posts/2019-10-14-Allocator Hell.markdown

 }
 ```

+Think.
 What was the greater humiliation, dear reader?
-That performance loss, or a minor infraction against a machine already admitted to be "stricter than current implementations need"?
+The performance loss against all of humanity striving to reach new goals and new heights, or a minor infraction against a machine already admitted to be "stricter than current implementations need"?
 Are we not living and breathing creatures?
 What is a pile of legalese a thousand pages long in print and a collection of zeroes and ones compared to our flesh and bones?
 It has no feelings.
 I heard Alexandrescu talk about it: Speed is found in the minds of the people!
 Mortals, human beings, their feelings matter, the performance is for them.

 I did this for them!
 Surely you understand, dear reader?